-If you’ve ruled out the possibility of a deeper medical condition and are still wondering how to stop your old dog from barking, below are some tips to help.
+If you’ve ruled out the possibility of a deeper medical condition and are still wondering how to stop your old dog from barking for no visible reason, below are some tips to help.

 Dogs can’t communicate verbally and are limited to barking as their means of communication.
-You can discourage demand barking (barking to get something) by making your dog believe that his barking isn’t effective and teaching him other ways to communicate.
-For example, you can train your dog to ring a bell tied to the door instead of barking when he wants to go out and then reward the new behavior.
+You can discourage demand barking (barking to get something) by making your dog believe that their barking isn’t effective and teaching them other ways to communicate.
+For example, you can train your dog to ring a bell tied to the door when they want to go out and then reward the new behavior.

 The final word

-Your old dog barking for no reason causes both frustration and concern.
 A visit to the vet should be the first order of business on your list.
-Once you’ve figured out the reason, you can start training your dog towards changing his behavior.
+Once you’ve figured out the reason, you can start training your dog to change their behavior.
 An important thing to remember here is that while all the techniques mentioned above can be successful, don’t expect them to work overnight.
-Be patient and allow your dog to take his time.
+Be patient and allow your dog to take their time.